-Each test suite module must export the function all/0 which returns the list of all test cases in that module.
+Each test suite module must export the function all/0 which returns the list of all test case groups and test cases in that module.

 1.3.3 Init and end per suite

 Each test suite module may contain the functions init_per_suite/1 and end_per_suite/1.